Hospital bills and claiming

 Why did I get a hospital bill?

-The hospital usually sends the bill directly to nib, but sometimes you may receive the bill after you leave hospital.
-You may get a hospital bill for the following reasons:
+Hospitals usually send bills directly to nib, but sometimes you may receive a bill after you leave hospital.
+This could be because:

-- There were complications during your procedure and the additional services were not covered by your level of cover
+- There were complications during your procedure and the additional services aren't included on your cover

 - The hospital doesn't have an agreement with nib